Medical Evacuation Travel Insurance

 Who should purchase Medical Evacuation Travel Insurance?

-If you are traveling to a foreign country you should consider this insurance.
+If you are traveling to a foreign country, you should consider this insurance.
 Especially for the following situations:

 • Families and individuals cruising